donnybrilliant/terminal.sh/README.md

 # Just type your message and press Enter
 Hello everyone!

-# Join another room
+# Create and join another room
-/join #general
+/create #general
 Hello #general!

 # Switch back to #public using arrow keys or tab